UCSB-AMPLab/telar-docs/docs/index.md

 New to Telar?
 Start here:

 - [Quick Start Guide](getting-started/) - Choose your workflow and build your first exhibition
-- [Narrative Planning](getting-started/planning/) - Learn how to structure your story

 ## Workflows